KevinAst/feature-u/docs/usage.md

    * Each feature should be located in it's own directory.

-   * How you break your app up into features will take some time and throught.
+   * How you break your app up into features will take some time and thought.
 There are many ways to approach this from a design perspective.

-   * Each feature promotes it's aspects through a formal Feature object (using `createFeature()`).
+   * Each feature will promote it's aspects through a Feature object (using `createFeature()`).

 1. Your mainline starts the app by invoking `launchApp()`, passing all Aspects and Features.  **Easy Peasy!!**